11 Awesome Examples of Mobile Marketing Campaigns Done Right

 And that’s not all.

-In this spirit, here’s taking a look at some stellar mobile advertising examples to inspire you!
+In this spirit, here’s taking a look at some stellar mobile advertising examples or marketing application examples to inspire you!

 In the mobile marketing campaign examples that follow, here are some common themes that may be visible:

-Finally, let’s deep dive into some of the most successful digital marketing campaigns that leveraged mobile phones to generate greater brand awareness.
+Finally, let’s deep dive into some of the most successful omnichannel marketing campaigns that leveraged mobile phones to generate greater brand awareness.
+Here we look into the various mobile marketing awareness campaigns and how you can use too.

-When Pizza Hut was the official Super Bowl sponsor, Domino’s had to “go big” to gain attention.
+When Pizza Hut was the official Super Bowl sponsor, Domino’s had to “go big” to gain attention in their app promotion ideas.
 And the brand achieved this feat through its innovative Piece of the Pie Rewards program.

 It allowed customers to sign up for the Rewards Program and earn 10 points for scanning any pizza.
 Yes, any pizza, even if it was not Domino’s!
 Upon collecting 60 points, the participant would receive a free pizza from Domino’s!